 Overview: The Consortium for the Barcode of Life (CBOL) explores and develops the potential of DNA barcoding as a practical tool for species identification in taxonomic research, biodiversity studies and conservation, and diverse applications that use taxonomic information in service to science and society.
-In addition CBOL identifies and catalyzes international partnerships among the following stakeholders in the taxonomic community: natural history museums; herbaria; zoos; aquaria; and universities.
-CBOL also partners with the taxonomic user community including: governmental and intergovernmental agencies; conservation organizations and other NGOs; private sector companies; and other organizations that use taxonomic information in pursuit of their applied missions.
-The CBOL Secretariat pursues its mission through the following goals for 2005: engagement of new CBOL members; dissemination through workshops; exploration through pilot projects; implementation of barcoding campaigns; developing barcoding infrastructure; and building awareness.
+In addition CBOL identifies and catalyzes international partnerships among stakeholders in the taxonomic community, such as natural history museums, herbaria, zoos, aquaria, and universities.
+CBOL also partners with the taxonomic user community, including governmental and intergovernmental agencies; conservation organizations and other NGOs; private sector companies; and other organizations that use taxonomic information in pursuit of their applied missions.
+The CBOL Secretariat pursues its mission through the following goals: engagement of new CBOL members; dissemination through workshops; exploration through pilot projects; implementation of barcoding campaigns; developing barcoding infrastructure; and building awareness.

 Specifications: Available at: http://www.barcodeoflife.org/content/resources/standards-and-guidelines